You’ve got a product idea. Maybe it’s a SaaS tool, a marketplace, or something powered by AI.

 They ask:

 While industrial designers perfect the physical shape, product designers think beyond the object.
-They consider digital flows, onboarding, branding, distribution, and adoption.
+They consider digital flows, onboarding, branding, distribution, and adoption—often leveraging distribution management software to streamline logistics and reach.

 The product designer’s role often involves balancing multiple disciplines, UX, UI, research, and strategy.
 Their work touches both user needs and business impact.